sethschori/obsidian-site/docs/index.md

 # My site
-I'm interested in many things.
+I'm interested in many things. :smile: :mastodon:

 To be continued...